shmorri/docs-casa-prod/3.1.4/source/index.md

 ### Enrollment APIs

 Casa offers APIs for enrolling phone numbers, OTP apps, and Super Gluu devices.
-The APIs can be handy for embedding strong credential enrollment into account registration processes, or elsewhere in an application ecosystem where it might be preferable to enroll strong credentials.
+The APIs can be handy for embedding strong credential enrollment into account registration processes, or elsewhere in an application ecosystem where it might be preferable to prompt people to enroll strong credentials.

 ## Other use cases